 - Oil & ghee

-Potato – 1 medium, cut into wedges & boiled
+- 1 medium Potato (cut into wedges & boiled)

-Grind number 2 ingredients into a fine paste.
+- Grind together ingredients from shallots to salt to a fine paste.
 Marinate the cleaned duck pieces with half of the ground paste.
 Keep it aside for 1 hour.